 Rose Inspired Gold Abaca Native Sandal from Liliw in Laguna for P230.00 only!

 This is a sample of another Liliw sandal, it’s price is P250.00.
 My mom loves her pair!

-This jap style sandal is a best seller from Megansco at the very affordable price of P140.00!
+You can have this jap style sandal at the very affordable price of P140.00!

 Liliw Espadrilles with Abaca trimmings were all the rage for some time, I think they are still very popular up to now and continues to be a favorite among women who take to the road and travel to Liliw.
 If you are interested in visiting Liliw but does not know how, you can check my previous post with driving or commuting direction to this highland town: Liliw, Hidden Treasure Town!